byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 \* binaryFate messaging rehrar
 **\<sgp\_1>** hey it's me a spammer
 **\<rehrar>** want a job?
 **\<rehrar>** Alright, open ideas time still going.
 Pigeons and I have looked at various infrastructure things to expand.
-Such as media.getmonero.org where we can upload a lot of videos and keep a lot of Monero info consolidated, having our own Jitsi instance, etc.
+Such as media.getbyterub.org where we can upload a lot of videos and keep a lot of ByteRub info consolidated, having our own Jitsi instance, etc.
 **\<rehrar>** We've got some fun things we're looking at, but there's a concern brought about by anonimal, and he is correct at least in the sense that the discussion should be had
-**\<rehrar>** at that is that we should discuss the centralization on the getmonero infrastructure, largely headed and financed by the pony, and maintained by pigeons and myself
+**\<rehrar>** at that is that we should discuss the centralization on the getbyterub infrastructure, largely headed and financed by the pony, and maintained by pigeons and myself
-**\<rehrar>** there's a lot of great open source, self-hosted FOSS that Monero could utilize
+**\<rehrar>** there's a lot of great open source, self-hosted FOSS that ByteRub could utilize
 **\<rehrar>** and I have no issue helping people getting these things up and running, but I think we should see about maybe getting some other volunteers to run certain services?
 **\<hyc>** what services do people want to use?
-**\<rehrar>** getmonero already does the getmonero.org website, taiga, mattermost, soon Malware Response, and other stuff
+**\<rehrar>** getbyterub already does the getbyterub.org website, taiga, mattermost, soon Malware Response, and other stuff
 **\<rehrar>** hyc there was talk of a Pootle instance which is a translation thingy that would help the translators keep track of strings to be translated and stuff
 **\<rehrar>** the name of the one used by almost everyone escapes me at the moment
 **\<sgp\_1>** lists?